-Institutions offering online master’s degrees in cybersecurity may also qualify for the CAE designation, thereby greatly increasing the program options available to Ohio students.
+Institutions offering online master’s degrees in cybersecurity may also qualify for the CAE designation, dramatically opening up the program options available to Ohio students.
 Online master’s degree programs in cybersecurity allow students to complete their graduate study through a flexible, online curriculum that involves interactive classes and frequent communication with program advisors.

 Standard Admission Requirements for Cybersecurity Master’s Degree Programs